CLICK HERE TO READ THIS PAGE IN JAPANESE.

 About

-With all Horse Racing eyes now on Japan following an incredibly successful 2022 (that saw five Japanese winners in the Dubai World Cup and four Japanese winners in the Saudi Cup) there’s no better time to join us in Tokyo for the first HorseTech Conference and Tour in the world’s most technologically advanced nation.
+With all Horse Racing eyes now on Japan following an incredibly successful 2022 (that saw five Japanese winners in the Dubai World Cup and four Japanese winners in the Saudi Cup) there was no better time to join us in Tokyo for the first HorseTech Conference and Tour in the world’s most technologically advanced nation.

-The HorseTech Conference will be held on Saturday 25th November 2023 and the HorseTech Tour will begin with delegates visiting the Tokyo Racecourse (東京競馬場, Tōkyō Keiba-jō) for the Japan Cup (ジャパンカップ) on Sunday 26th November 2023.
+The HorseTech Conference was be held on Saturday 25th November 2023 and the HorseTech Tour will begin with delegates visiting the Tokyo Racecourse (東京競馬場, Tōkyō Keiba-jō) for the Japan Cup (ジャパンカップ) on Sunday 26th November 2023.

 The Horse in Japan – the world’s most High Tech Nation